th86/pymutualinformation/README.md

 Mutual Information between Continuous Variables in Python
 ====

-This is an implementation of [a B-Spline-based algorithm](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-118).
-There is a nice R version developed by [Weiyi Cheng](https://github.com/weiyi-bitw/cafr).
+This is an implementation of [the B-Spline-based algorithm](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-118).
+A nice R version was developed by [Weiyi Cheng](https://github.com/weiyi-bitw/cafr).

 ## Usage ##